tripphamm/trippkit/README.md

 Auto-generate all config files:

 ```
-yarn run tk-bootstrap
+yarn run jskit-bootstrap
 ```

 In the future there will be a cute little CLI for selecting options.
 For now, you'll need to make a couple manual changes after bootstrapping.

-- if any configs or package.json scripts already existed, we didn't overwrite them.
-For the configs, we produced a config with .tk at the end and for the package.json scripts we prefixed the script name with `tk-`.
-Take a look at your own versions and compare them to the `tk` versions and then delete one of them.
+- if any config files already existed, we didn't overwrite them.
+Instead, we produced a config with .jskit at the end.
+Take a look at your own versions and compare them to the `jskit` versions and then delete one of them.
 - we added both `node` and `react` eslint configs; open up `.eslintrc.js` and remove whichever one isn't appropriate.
 - we assumed that you wanted to publish to NPM so we added a `release` script, a `.releaserc.js`, and a `.circleci/config.yml`; remove all 3 if you're not shipping to NPM
 - if you _are_ shipping to NPM, head over to CircleCI and enable the project